cdl-geneseo/geneseo-dictionary/P/Paradise.md

 # Paradise

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Paradise

 Created by  Jessalyn Willmott, last modified on May 07, 2022

 n. a place or state of bliss, felicity or delight.&quot;This beach feels like paradise&quot;As of 2022, &quot;paradise&quot; is still in use among Geneseo students, averaging a score of 4.2/5, with 1 representing a word unknown to Geneseo students and 5 representing a word used daily among students.(J. Willmott, 2022, M-P)(J. Willmott, M-P, 2022)As of 2022, (x) is still in use among Geneseo students, averaging a score of X out of 5, with 1 representing a word unknown to Geneseo students and 5 representing a word used daily among students.As of 2022, (x) is still in use among Geneseo students, averaging a score of X out of 5, with 1 representing a word unknown to Geneseo students and 5 representing a word used daily among students.